Living With a Spinal Cord Injury - Bowel Care

 discuss such things as the type of bowel problem you

 have, your diet, whether you or a caregiver will do the program, and any

 medicines that may affect your program.

-For a reflexive bowel, you usually
+- For a reflexive bowel, you may

 use a stool softener, a

 stimulation with your finger (digital stimulation).
 There are many stool

 softeners and suppositories available.
 You will have to experiment to find what works best for you.

 - For a flaccid bowel, you may use